tale-toul/ocp-aws/README.md

 ### Introduction

-This project is meant to help you deploy an OpenSift 3.11 cluster in AWS in the most automated way possible.
+The objective of this project is to simplify the deployment of an OpenShift 3.11 cluster on AWS and make it as automated and repeatable as possible, to accomplish this terraform is used to deploy the insfrastructure part, ansible is used to prepare the hosts and deploy the cluster.

 The architecture is based on the following documentation by Red Hat: